Vipps MobilePay QR safety

 When to use QR Code Crafter for MobilePay and Vipps

-Static payment-link QR
+Supporting payment-link URL QR

-Official one-time payment QR
+Official integration QR

 MobilePay and Vipps payment QR preflight